niLeche19/IS_ArduinoMacro/README.md

 # IS_ArduinoMacro
 Current issue:
 -The library being used to press consumer keys (aka media keys) is broken.
-Most ASCII keys work as intended, F keys do not work even though they are listed as Keyboard keycodes (F3 for instance prints equals).
+Most ASCII keys work as intended, function keys do not work even though they are listed as Keyboard keycodes (F3 for instance prints equals).

 -Some media keys work and others are nonfunctional (PLAY_PAUSE works but NEXT does not).